cloudnative-pg/cloudnative-pg/hack/e2e/README.md

 Error response from daemon: manifest for rancher/k3s:v1.20.0-k3s5 not found: manifest unknown: manifest unknown
 ```

-It will take care of creating a K3d cluster and run the tests on it.
+The script will take care of creating a K3d cluster and then run the tests on the new cluster.

 ## Environment variables